• Skip to primary navigation

 Five Lazy Words To Cut From Your Marketing Copy

 Many marketers suck their readers into the bog of humdrum with over-used words and industry jargon, hoping no one will notice they’re just coasting on properly spelled words and grammatical sentences.
-It’s a sign of writing laziness to trot out the same old phrases and buzzwords, using them just one more time, in the hopes of getting out of yet another copywriting jam.
+It’s a sign of writing laziness to trot out the same old phrases and buzzwords, using them just one more time, in the hopes of getting out of yet another marketing copywriting jam.

 These words aren’t even buzzwords anymore.
 They’ve had the buzz driven right out of them.
 They’re words that every good copywriter must stop using if they want to stand out from the rest of the crowd.